Q&A: Veg’n Out in Lake Nona

-Let’s welcome Ashley Torres, local owner of Veg’n Out, coming this spring to Pixon along Lake Nona Boulevard.
+Let’s welcome Ashley Torres, local owner of Veg’n Out, coming soon to Pixon along Lake Nona Boulevard.

 A wife, mother and businesswoman turned business owner, Torres is a health living advocate excited to open her one-of-a-kind concept for holistic living in Lake Nona.